registrobr/rdap/Godeps/_workspace/src/github.com/miekg/dns/README.md

 ## TODO

 * privatekey.Precompute() when signing?
-* Last remaining RRs: APL, ATMA, A6 and NXT and IPSECKEY;
+* Last remaining RRs: APL, ATMA, A6 and NXT.
-* Missing in parsing: ISDN, UNSPEC, ATMA;
+* Missing in parsing: ISDN, UNSPEC, ATMA.
-* CAA parsing is broken;
-* NSEC(3) cover/match/closest enclose;
+* NSEC(3) cover/match/closest enclose.
-* Replies with TC bit are not parsed to the end;
+* Replies with TC bit are not parsed to the end.